-We help in the preparation of aviation insurance.
+We help with insurance related to helicopters.
 We offer the following aviation insurance:

 Aircraft user’s liability insurance against third parties other than passengers.